 - Assist campus clubs, student activities, and housing with implementing community engagement events and fundraisers

 Prior to joining Eastern 16 years ago, Kim practiced law for 12 years in Baltimore, MD.
 Kim led the University’s efforts in developing a comprehensive center for civic engagement in 2008-9 and has been director of the CCE since its inception.
-Kim served as a New England Campus Compact CSLD Fellow in 2012-13.
+Kim served as a New England Campus Compact CSLD Fellow and as CT Campus Compacts Community Service Learning Directors Network Coordinator.
 Kim also facilitated Eastern’s selection as a NASPA Lead Initiative campus, working to develop strategies to engage other colleges and universities in community engagement efforts.
 She served as the first chair of the Assessment Committee in the Division of Student Affairs at Eastern and has been the catalyst for assessment efforts within the Division.
-She continues to serve on numerous campus and community boards and committees including the Greater Windham 10 Year Plan to End Homelessness and the United Way of Central and Northeastern CT’s Community Engagement Committee.
+She continues to serve on numerous campus and community boards and committees including the Connecticut Afterschool Network and the United Way of Central and Northeastern CT’s Community Engagement Committee.
 Kim has taught master’s level higher education law and policy courses at both the University of Connecticut and Central Connecticut State University.

 | || ||